nnirror/facet/README.md

 ### Speed

-- **speed** ( _amt_ )
+- **speed** ( _FacetPattern_ )
-	- changes the amount of time that it takes to loop through all values in a pattern.

-There are 14 possible speeds to choose from, all of which are in 1:n or n:1 relations with the global transport tempo in Max.
+	- changes the amount of time that it takes to scan through every value in `FacetPattern`.
+There are 14 possible phasor speeds to choose from, all of which are in 1:n or n:1 relations with the global transport tempo in Max.
 (So all the `facet` objects are synced with each other):

 -8 = completes pattern over 8 whole notes